 To locate the Western grip, position the palm side of your index finger's knuckle on the fifth bevel of the racket handle.
 The western grip is ideal for a strong baseline game featuring powerful groundstrokes with abundant topspin.

 This grip's primary advantage is undeniable, but similar to the semi-western grip, transitioning to a continental grip for slice shots or volleys is not an easy task.
 It demands significant racket rotation from the player.

 Novice players may find the switch challenging – but with dedicated practice, they can gradually grow accustomed to the transition.
 As with the semi-western grip, striking a low-bouncing ball is difficult using the western grip.

 SUBMISSIVE & DOMINANT HAND

 Finally, less than 3% of tennis players use a two-hand forehand.
 Again, the subtlety relates to where you put your dominant and non-dominant hands on the racquet, ultimately impacting more where you positioned yourself when hitting on the court than the depth of the shot.

 In summary, the old saying is simple: tell me how you hold your racquet, and I will tell you what kind of tennis player you are.
 We invite you to think about your forehand grip next time you go on the tennis court.
-Feel free to experience variations, for the better or, the worse.
+Feel free to experience variations, for better or, the worse.
 You may end up with various positioning, inside or behind the baseline, and hit different spots when your ball lands on the other side of the court.
-At the other end of the spectrum, talking to your friendly partner about his grip may give you clues about his game and what to expect from him when he hit forehands.
+At the other end of the spectrum, talking to your friendly partner about his/her grip may give you clues about his/her game and what to expect from him when he/she hits forehands.